 Manufacturing KPI Dashboard

-The manufacturing KPI dashboard represents the performance or achievement status of each KPI.
+The manufacturing KPI dashboard software represents the performance or achievement status of each KPI.
 The Manufacturing KPI dashboard generally picked data from data sources and gives a summarized graphical presentation for easy understanding and monitoring of performances.

 Characteristics of Manufacturing KPI Dashboard

 The manufacturing KPI dashboard represents the performance of KPIs for manufacturing operations.
-Manufacturing dashboard excel file can be developed and managed easily which is able to represent all information as per requirement.
+The Manufacturing dashboard excel file can be developed and managed easily which is able to represent all information as per requirement.
 So, you can consider below qualities of a manufacturing KPI dashboard during the development stage:

 - The Manufacturing KPI dashboard should be dynamic in nature.